All Episodes

 The BP behavior is reminiscent of how immediately after assuming office, Obama, with no congressional authority or administrative allowance, simply made a phone call to fire the head of General Motors.

-When I call the White House press office to ask under what law or regulation Mr. Obama was acting in demanding this slush fund of $20 billion in BP, I was told he didn't need a law.
+When I called the White House press office to ask under what law or regulation Mr. Obama was acting in demanding this slush fund of $20 billion in BP, I was told he didn't need a law.

 Ben Stein called the White House press office.

-What what law permits this?
+What law permits this?

-The White House press office.
+The White House press office says he doesn't need a law.

 If the government put a lot of money into General Motors, it could call the shots at General Motors.